jarun/nnn/README.md

 `nnn` can invoke custom scripts with the currently selected file name as argument 1.

-Export the path to the custom executable script:
+Export the absolute path to the directory with your scripts or a single script:

+    export NNN_SCRIPT=/home/user/scripts
+    OR
-    export NNN_SCRIPT=/usr/local/bin/nscript
+    export NNN_SCRIPT=/usr/local/bin/nscript.sh

 Press <kbd>R</kbd> to run the script in the current directory.

-It's possible to run multiple scripts with `nnn` as long as the scripts are in the same location and share the same prefix.
-To enable multiple scripts,

-    export NNN_MULTISCRIPT=1

-With the example of `NNN_SCRIPT` above, some more scripts could be:

-    /usr/local/bin/nscript1
-    /usr/local/bin/nscript2
-    /usr/local/bin/nscriptcustom1
-    /usr/local/bin/nscriptcustom2
-    and so on...

-Type the correct suffix  when prompted on pressing the keybind <kbd>R</kbd>.
-To use the base script (`NNN_SCRIPT`), just press <kbd>Enter</kbd>.
+You can also use this key to cancel choosing a script from the script directory.

 ##### sample scripts